When Is the Best Time

 Dyrhólaey is popular for puffin watching and its spectacular views of the volcanic arch, the sheer cliffs, and the lighthouse.
 The unique peninsula on the south coast of Iceland is easy to reach from Reykjavik in 2.5 hours and is just a 20-minute drive from Vik.

 Dyrhólaey is pretty busy during the day in summer, especially in July and August.
 To beat the crowds and spot puffins, the best time to visit is either early morning or evening before the tour busses and day-trippers arrive or have left.

-If you plan to visit Iceland, May and June are lovely months with fewer holidaymakers.
+Puffins are the indication of spring.
+When they arrived from the sea, the locals know the summer will start soon.
+May and June are lovely months with fewer holidaymakers if you plan to visit Iceland.
 Some puffins are close up a sheer number in the distance.

 Weather in the South of Iceland

 It is a subpolar oceanic climate.
 Vik in the south of Iceland experiences the "warmest" temperatures of the entire country.
 May to September are the most pleasant months regarding the temperature.
 The temps range on average from 7-13°C and topping 20°C sometimes in summer.

 The driest month are April-July.
 From August until January, the amount of precipitation is above 200 mm.
 November to March are cold day temps range from 4-1°C, and nights are freezing.
 Expect snow and ice on the roads and walking paths.

 Overall regarding the temperature and the amount of rainfall, May - July are the best months for your vacation in the south of Iceland.
 Most important, it is frequently windy here.
 A windproof jacket or softshell jacket is well needed.